 Your body needs sodium.
 The problem is that most Americans consume far too much.

 The American Heart Association recommends no more than 2,300 milligrams (mg) of sodium per day, which is approximately one teaspoon of salt.
-(And it recommends no more than 1,500 mg for those with high blood pressure, over age 50, or African American.)
+(And it recommends no more than 1,500 mg for those with high blood pressure or over age 50.)
 However, the average American gets about 3,400 mg daily.

 The Danger of Too Much Salt